Swedish fashion e-commerce company NA-KD raises $45M Series B

 Meanwhile, I’m told the new funding will be used to accelerate the growth of the company as it aims to become a preferred fashion brand for millennials.
 As part of this, NA-KD plans to launch 9 new localised sites in the coming months.
 It is also hiring across the company, and developing new collection collaborations with “leading worldwide social influencers”.

 “We will continue to invest in growth during 2018, especially targeting the U.S., U.K. and major European markets with nine localised and translated sites and with localised marketing,” says founder Vanhatapio.
 “Although we significantly improved the bottom-line results during 2017, international growth is still number one, two and three on our priority list for 2018.
-Our bottom-line
+Our bottom-line results are moving towards profitability exactly as planned”.

 0